 Codes of Ethics Days

-Participants will be a mix of academics with an interest in professional ethics and representatives from various professions, ready to discuss the questions above or others relating to codes of ethics, their status, and how they can be optimized.
+Participants will be a mix of academics with an interest in professional ethics and representatives from various professional contexts, ready to discuss the questions above or others relating to codes of ethics, their status, and how they can be optimized.

 Resources and existing literature on codes of ethics